adefemi171/adefemi171/README.md

 ---

 ## 💬 Details
-- Name: Ade
+- Name: Adefemi
 - 😄 Pronouns: He/Him :man:
 - Employer: 👀
 <!-- - Presentations -->

-- ⚡ Fun fact: If you shuffle a deck of cards, it's most probable that order of cards has never been shuffled in the whole of human history.
+- ⚡ Fun fact: If you shuffle a deck of cards, it's most probable that the order of cards has never been shuffled in the whole of human history.

 ---